Cohomological Twisting of 2-Linearization and Extended TQFT: Topological Quantum Field Theories

 Indeed any category is equivalent, as a category, to its skeleton, so in general $\Pi_1(B) \cong \coprod_{b \in \pi_0(B)} \pi_1(B,b)$.
 The gauge transformations for connections measured from a fixed base point $b$ are determined by a single group element at $b$, acting on holonomies around any loop by conjugation.
-The groupoid $\fc{B}$, which is the configuration space for our theory, is then the ``weak'' or ``stack'' quotient of the space of connections by the action of gauge transformations at each base-point.
-We will refer to it as ``the groupoid of connections''.
+The groupoid $\fc{B}$, which is the configuration space for our theory, is the ``weak quotient'' of the space $Fun(\pi_1(B),G)$ of connections by the action of gauge transformations at each base-point.

-\begin{proposition} For any compact manifold $B$, and finite group $G$, the groupoid $\fc{B}$ is essentially finite. \end{proposition} \begin{proof} First, note that for any space $B$,
+\begin{proposition} For any compact manifold $B$ (possibly with corners), and finite group $G$, the groupoid $\fc{B}$ is essentially finite (equivalent as a category to a finite groupoid). \end{proposition} \begin{proof} To begin with, note that the functor category $\fc{B}$ is indeed a groupoid, since any natural transformation $g$ assigns to a point $b \in B$ a group element $g_b$, which is invertible.
+The transformation $g^{-1}$ with $g^{-1}_b = (g_b)^{-1}$ is the inverse.